-Production of aluminium leads to emission of $CO_2$ and perfluorocarbons (PFCs).
-The emission of $CO_2$ is due to the electrolysis process during the production of aluminium.
+Production of aluminium leads to emission of CO2 and perfluorocarbons (PFCs).
+The emission of CO2 is due to the electrolysis process during the production of aluminium.

-There has been a substantial reduction in the total PFC emissions from the seven Norwegian aluminium plants in the period from 1990 to 2017.
+There has been a substantial reduction in the total PFC emissions from the seven Norwegian aluminium plants since 1990.
 This is a result of the sustained work and the strong focus on reduction of the anode effect frequency in all these pot lines and that there has been a shift from Soederberg to prebaked technology.
 The focus on reducing anode effect frequency started to produce results from 1992 for both technologies.
-For prebaked technology the PFC emissions in kg CO2 equivalents per tonne aluminium were reduced from 2.99 in 1990 to 2.30 in 1991 and 1.12 in 1992 and respective values for Soederberg were 6.45, 6.09 and 5.78.
-In 2017 the specific PFC emissions for prebaked and Soederberg were 0.10 and 0.12 kg CO2-equivalent, see Figure 4.6 and Table 4.27.
+For prebaked technology the PFC emissions in kg CO_2 equivalents per tonne aluminium were reduced from 2.99 in 1990 to 2.30 in 1991 and 1.12 in 1992 and respective values for Soederberg were 6.45, 6.09 and 5.78.
+In 2018 the specific PFC emissions for prebaked and Soederberg were 0.11 and 0.14 kg CO_2 -equivalent, see Figure 4.5 and Table 4.29.

-Figure 4.6 PFC in kg CO2 equivalent per tonne aluminium.
-Source: Norwegian Environment Agency
+Figure 4.5 PFC in kg CO2 equivalent per tonne aluminium.